The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 What is SaaS Marketing?

-SaaS marketing refers to the unique marketing strategies, campaigns and tactics used to sell your subscription-based products to new customers and retain existing ones.
+SaaS marketing refers to the process of promoting and selling software as a service (SaaS) products to customers.
+It includes the unique marketing strategies, campaigns and tactics used to sell subscription-based products to new customers and retain existing ones.

 With the number of SaaS apps used per organization growing by over 1,275% since 2015, it’s a hyper-competitive sector that requires various marketing strategies, including content marketing, SEO, email marketing, social media marketing, PPC and ads.